 What is Town Planning Rebellion?

-Town Planning Rebellion is currently an Australia wide organisation that was set-up to highlight the critical role that land – use planning must play in combatting the climate and ecological emergency.
-We share the same three demands as Extinction Rebellion (XR).
+Town Planning Rebellion is a movement based on holistic activism principals that is set-up to highlight the critical role that land – use planning must play in combatting the climate and ecological emergency.

 Why have a Town Planning Rebellion?